 - Understands chain of command, positional power, rules and regulations, policies and procedures, Standard Operating Procedure, etc.

-- Demonstrates understanding of the general environment within with the portfolio, branch or IRAP operates.
+- Demonstrates understanding of the general environment within which the research centre, branch or IRAP operates.

 - Understands how one's own area relates to NRC's broader goals, policy issues, etc.